 Founded in London, England in 1976, the launching of Rock Against Racism was concurrent to the emergence of punk rock in Britain, a movement that would explode upon the world scene in 1977 with the outrages of the Sex Pistols, the Damned, and the Clash.
 In the mid to late 70s social conditions deteriorated in the U.K., giving rise to openly fascist political organizations like the National Front; during this period neo-Nazi skinhead gangs unleashed hundreds of violent attacks against South Asian and Black immigrants across England.

 On April 30, 1978, Rock Against Racism staged its Carnival Against The Nazis, a gigantic music festival presented in London’s Victoria Park.
-The performers included the Clash (click here to see some amazing footage of the band at the RAR concert), X-Ray Spex, the Tom Robinson Band (the world’s first openly Gay rock band), Steel Pulse, and Aswad .
+The performers included The Clash, X-Ray Spex, the Tom Robinson Band (the world’s first openly Gay rock band), Steel Pulse, and Aswad.
 The groups played before an enthusiastic multiracial crowd of some 100,000 people.
 The program for the event proclaimed; “We want rebel music, street music.
 Music that breaks down people’s fear of one another.
 Crisis music.
 Now music.
-Music that knows who the real enemy is - Rock against racism.”
+Music that knows who the real enemy is – Rock against racism.”
 Soon after the Carnival Against The Nazis, RAR chapters began to proliferate.

 To my knowledge, the Los Angeles chapter of Rock Against Racism did not operate for very long, but the group’s efforts undoubtedly contributed to the city’s history, as well as to the cultural and political activism carried out in the U.S. during the ultra-conservative Reagan years.
 I am pleased to take credit for this once anonymous flyer, an artifact from a bygone rebel social movement, and happy to reveal that it was published by Peace Press.
 With a bit of luck, it will help inspire future troublemaking.
 One can only hope.